happypeter/LGCB/book/bash_perm.md

 Because it is the write permission to the parent dir of this file that is in charge of whether the file can be renamed/deleted, or a new file can be created.
-One prereuest before you can fully enjoy the write permission to your dir is that you still need the _execute_ permission to the dir.
-Lucily dirs generally has `x` for every user on the system, so this rarely becomes a issue.
+One pre-request before you can fully enjoy the write permission to your dir is that you still need the _execute_ permission to the dir.
+Luckily dirs generally has `x` for every user on the system, so this rarely becomes a issue.
 <div class="slide">